acannistra/planet-snowcover/preprocess/README.md

-This file contains a design for a [Google Kubeflow](https://cloud.google.com/blog/products/ai-machine-learning/getting-started-kubeflow-pipelines)/[Google Cloud Dataflow](https://cloud.google.com/dataflow/) pipeline for preparing satellite images for machine learning via a raster or vector-based ground-truth label set.
-GCP's Kubeflow pipelines service is a managed containerized pipeline service which allows for distributed execution of a Docker-based processing pipeline.
+~~This file contains a design for a [Google Kubeflow](https://cloud.google.com/blog/products/ai-machine-learning/getting-started-kubeflow-pipelines)/[Google Cloud Dataflow](https://cloud.google.com/dataflow/) pipeline for preparing satellite images for machine learning via a raster or vector-based ground-truth label set.
+GCP's Kubeflow pipelines service is a managed containerized pipeline service which allows for distributed execution of a Docker-based processing pipeline.~~

+_Early on I considered using a workflow engine for this, and might soon. this document was the design for a Google Cloud-based workflow.
+Many of the components are the same, but are currently implemented as python modules._

 # Pipeline Design Considerations